 Even a properly calibrated spreader will not perform well if it is not operated or maintained correctly.
 Here are some operation and maintenance tips.

 - Wash the spreader after each day's use to avoid buildup around ports and on the impeller.
 Cold or hot water is adequate for cleaning water soluble products.
 When using plastic or waxy products, a solvent or scraping may be required.
 Be sure to consult the manufacturer for appropriate solvents.

-- Consult the operator's manual for appropriate lubricant and parts requiring lubrication.
+- Consult the operator's manual for the appropriate lubricant and parts that require lubrication.

 - Use proper replacement parts and keep frequently used parts on hand.